 - 3 x case studies of 2000 words each

 - Written exam containing a combination of multiple choice, short answer and essay style questions of 120 minutes duration

 - Skills portfolio of a range of practical skills signed off in practice to mastery level by MRCVS or RVN with an advanced diploma at level 5 or above

 - Practical skills examination set and taken externally through VetSkill comprising a range of set practical tasks

-Learners will require a supervisor in practice, and this person must have either by and RVN who has completed an Advanced Diploma or Certificate at level 5 or above or be a practising veterinary surgeon.
+Learners will require a supervisor in practice, and this person must be either an RVN who has completed an Advanced Diploma or Certificate at level 5 or above or be a practising veterinary surgeon.
 Your supervisor will be required to ‘sign off’ completion of the skills portfolio which will be completed on an ongoing basis throughout the course programme.
-We would encourage you to select a supervisor who you work with regularly and who can support you with 1-2 hours direct contact per week in order to suitable observe and record skills being completed.
+We would encourage you to select a supervisor who you work with regularly and who can support you with 1-2 hours direct contact per week in order to suitably observe and record skills being completed.

 What is the cost of the course?

 For learners enrolled within the 20/21 academic year the cost is £2176 (this fee will be subject to change in subsequent academic years).
 This fee includes examination and assessment fees but please note that reassessments will incur an additional awarding body cost.